Swiss Stock Market Indexes – SMI, SPI and SLI

 Here are the available ETFs for the entire SPI:

 Between these three ETFs, the choice should be obvious.
 The iShares Core SPI ETF is the biggest and the cheapest of the three ETFs.
-The UBS ETF is not bad but a bit too expensive.
+The UBS ETF is great but twice small than iShares.
 I do not see any reason anyone would want to invest in the ComStage ETF.
 It is both too small and too costly.

 Swiss Market Index Mid (SMIM)